humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails6.md

 ## Working with the Issues Tracker

-The issue tracker allows you to not only reference code in a commit, but also close particular issues.
-We'll use this is to close issues in subsequent modules, but take a second to skim (not read) about this on the GitHub Help article [Closing issues via commit messages][closing].
+The issue tracker allows you not only to reference code in a commit, but also to close particular issues.
+We'll use this to close issues in subsequent modules, but for now take a second to skim (not read) about this on the GitHub Help article [Closing issues via commit messages][closing].

 For now we can create a new fake issue and close it.
 Create a new issue in the